 You only need one thing to make energy bites: a food processor!

-I like to start by adding my dried fruit and nuts into my food processor first.
-I blitz those up until they form a sandy like consistency and then add in the rest of my ingredients.
+Start by adding the dried fruit and nuts to the food processor first.
+Blitz those up until they form a sandy like consistency and then add in the rest of my ingredients.

-With all those in there, you can blitz everything again and it should form a sticky dough.
+Follow with the nut butter, sweeteners and spices.
+With all those in there, blitz everything again to form a sticky dough.
 From there, just scoop out about a tablespoon of dough, roll it into a ball and keep on going until you've used everything up!

 Aside from the fact that energy balls are easy to make and they're portable, they're also pretty nutritious!